 Addiction is sometimes hard to recognize.
-If you need help determining whether you or a loved one has an addiction or a dependency, you’re not alone.
+If one needs help determining whether a loved one has an addiction or a dependency, it is the right place to discover it.
 Thankfully, there are ways to recognize drug and alcohol abuse, even in the most elusive addicts.

 The Stereotype of Drug Abuse

-When most people think of drug addicts, they imagine people standing on street corners, needles in hand, begging for money or selling themselves to get a hit.
+When most people think of drug addicts, they imagine people standing on street corners, needles in hand, begging for money, or selling themselves to get a hit.
 They’re often dirty, disheveled, and haggard in appearance.
 They may have sores on their face and mouth, and their eyes are often red, watery, and vacant.
-While this may be true for the most severe of addicts, you might be surprised to know that you probably come in contact with drug abusers all the time without realizing it.
-The insurance agent who walks you through a new policy may be doing cocaine when he’s on break.
-The attorney who defends you may be smoking marijuana after hours.
+While this may be true for the most severe of addicts, a person might come in contact with drug abusers all the time without realizing it.
+The insurance agent who walks through a new policy may be doing cocaine when on break.
+The attorney who defends innocents may be smoking marijuana after hours.

 Drug addiction doesn’t know race, gender, or socioeconomic status.
-It effects successful professionals as well as the poverty stricken.
-The fact is, you can’t always recognize a drug addict by looking at him.
-You may not even be able to recognize addiction in yourself.
+It affects successful professionals as well as the poverty-stricken.
+The fact is, it is impossible to always recognize the drug addicts by looking at them.
+One may not even be able to recognize addiction in oneself.
 Addiction is something that may happen quickly, but it can also happen gradually over time.
-This makes recognizing addiction in someone you love, or yourself, that much harder to grasp.
+This makes recognizing addiction in someone loved, or oneself, that much harder to grasp.

 The Stigma of Drug Abuse and Denial